Non-Danish property

 - possible property taxes you pay in the country your property is located.

-- interest expenses if you have a mortgage.
+- interest expenses and debt if you have a mortgage.

-- rental income if you rent out the property.
+- possible rental income if you rent out the property

-When you can access the right boxes you need to enter the following:
+When you have access to the right boxes you need to enter the following:

 - the estimated market value of your non-Danish property.